Boogersburg School Open House

 READ MORE about Boogersburg School on the Centre County Encyclopedia of History & Culture!

-Read about restoration projects now underway for the Boogersburg School:
+Read about 2024-2025 restoration projects at the Boogersburg School: